Nail Your Search Intent With This SEO Guide

 Google’s algorithm is smarter than we think— it’s providing answers for all types of users whatever stage they are in their search or buyer journey.
 This is the challenge Google has made for digital marketers, like us, to provide the content users might be needing at that specific time.

 Nobody has an accurate way to determine search intent yet.
 This is where most, if not all, SEOs fail: carefully and accurately understanding the user’s search intent.
-We can’t blame you; even as a long-standing SEO company in the Philippines, we’re in constant pursuit to fine-tune our process to deliver the best content and result for our users.
+If you’re a bit lost at this point, best to go back to the basics of understanding SEO to get a better grasp of Search and its different pillars and factors.

 The growing importance of search intent